rollup/rollup/docs/999-big-list-of-options.md

 #### output.paths
 Type: `{ [id: string]: string } | ((id: string) => string)`

-Maps ids to paths.
-Where supplied, these paths will be used in the generated bundle instead of the module ID, allowing you to, for example, load dependencies from a CDN:
+Maps external module IDs to paths.
+External ids are ids that [cannot be resolved](guide/en/#warning-treating-module-as-external-dependency) or ids explicitly provided by the [`external`](guide/en/#external) option.
+Paths supplied by `output.paths` will be used in the generated bundle instead of the module ID, allowing you to, for example, load dependencies from a CDN:

 ```js
 // app.js